ripiu/cmsplugin_filer_svg/README.rst

 cmsplugin_filer_svg
 ===================

-Use SVG images in a Django-cms site
+Use SVG images in a django CMS site